right-rudder/summit/src/content/blog/demystifying-the-written-exam.md

 You'll need to take and pass this test after completing all your dual instruction flights and solo cross-country requirements during training with us or any other FAA-approved flight school.
 However, at Summit Flight Academy, our strong recommendation is to complete the written exam before you even start your in-air instruction.

-_Learn about these bells and whistles during your written study_

-_Alt: Instrument panel of a Piper II_

 ## Why Take It So Early?

 There are a few key reasons we advise taking the written exam right at the start of your training: